-Assumes 2.6 miles per kWh of charge per EMission FACtor (EMFAC), a model developed estimates the official emissions inventories of onroad mobile sources in California.

-In total, the car-share network will consist of 34 batteryelectric vehicles (Tesla Model 3 or Chevy Bolt) that can be rented by the hour or by the day, with below-market rates for low-income members.
-The project also includes a rural vanpool consisting of eight battery-electric vehicles that will transport residents to and from employment centers.
+\\Assumes 2.6 miles per kWh of charge per EMission FACtor, a model developed by the California Air Resources Board that estimates the official emissions inventories of on-road mobile sources in California.
+In total, the car-share network will consist of 34 battery-EVs (Tesla Model 3 or Chevy Bolt) that can be rented by the hour or by the day, with below-market rates for low-income members.
+The project also includes a rural vanpool consisting of eight battery-EVs that will transport residents to and from employment centers.
 The bike share will consist of 200 electric bicycles and approximately 300 docking stations at hubs across Downtown, Chinatown, and Southwest Fresno.

-In addition to the investment in new electric vehicles, bicycles, and vouchers to keep usage rates affordable, TCC dollars will also fund the following activities:
+In addition to the investment in new EVs, bicycles, and vouchers to keep usage rates affordable, TCC dollars is also funding the following activities:

-- " Installing EV charging infrastructure for the 42 vehicles.
-This includes approximately 34 Level 2 electric vehicle supply equipment (EVSE) chargers for the car-share vehicles, and approximately eight Level 3 EVSE chargers for the vanpool vehicles; - " Creating a physical location for engaging with the program, called the Mobility Hub Customer Service Center.
-The Mobility Hub will have multimodal trip information displays and refillable trip card machines; - " Establishing a volunteer driver program who will provide rides to underserved residents; and - " Developing an integrated services web platform and phone/tablet application.
+- " Installing EV charging infrastructure for the 42 vehicles, including approximately 34 Level 2 EV supply equipment (EVSE) chargers for car-share vehicles, and approximately eight Level 3 EVSE chargers for vanpool vehicles; - " Creating a physical location for engaging with the program, called the Mobility Hub Customer Service Center.
+The Mobility Hub will have multi-modal trip information displays and refillable trip card machines; - " Establishing a volunteer driver program who will provide rides to underserved residents; and - " Developing an integrated services web platform and phone/tablet application.